Armed Police Force: Operations

-In November 2001, the Nepalese armed forces began military operations against the Communist Party of Nepal (Maoist).
-And Armed Police Force was involved in this operations with the birth of its organization along with Nepal Army.
+In November 2001, the Nepal Armed Forces began military operations against the Communist Party of Nepal (Maoist) and Armed Police Force was involved in this operations with the birth of its organization along with Nepali Army.

 Allegations of war crimes and human rights abuses have been leveled by the media against members of the Armed Police Force.
 However, this is generally considered very small compared to the atrocities committed by the then Maoist insurgents.
-Truth and Reconciliation Commission(Nepal) under political pressure of the governing party has failed to take actions against the humans rights abusers on either sides.
+Truth and Reconciliation Commission under political pressure of the governing party has failed to take actions against the humans rights abusers on either sides.